-He worked in Bordon, Hampshire from 1976 to 1989 setting up and sharing ministry in a shared church between the Methodists, United Reformed Church, and Anglicans.
+He worked in Bordon, Hampshire from 1976 to 1989 setting up and nurturing an ecumenical shared church between the Methodists, United Reformed Church, and Anglicans.
 The unique goal of this church was to preserve all three traditions whilst having a single congregation.

 In 1989 He moved to parishes in Worcester Diocese and was appointed Diocesan Ecumenical Officer.
 When the new ecumenical instruments were formed in 1990 Clifford took on the role of County Ecumenical Secretary for Dudley and Worcestershire Ecumenical Council.
 He served on the Churches Together in England Swanwick Forum and on the CTE Enabling Group for the West Midlands.
-He also helped work through the text of the Anglican - Methodist International Commission report: Sharing in the Apostolic Communion.
+He also helped work through the text of the Anglican - Methodist International Commission report Sharing in the Apostolic Communion.

-Together with the Ecumenical Officer for Staffordshire, Clifford helped to devise a new ecumenical network to cover the four Black Country Boroughs of Dudley, Walsall, Sandwell and Wolverhampton called Black Country Churches Engaged.
+Together with the Ecumenical Officer for Staffordshire, Clifford helped to devise a new ecumenical network to cover the four Black Country Boroughs of Dudley, Walsall, Sandwell and Wolverhampton called Black Country Churches Engaged

 In 2002 Clifford took up the post of Chaplain in Corfu, where he learned much first-hand of the Greek Orthodox Church.
-In 2008 he moved to Ostend and Bruges, where he learned much inter-church co-operation in the West Flanders Ecumenical study and workgroup.
+In 2008 he moved to Ostend and Bruges, where he learned much inter-church cooperation in the West Flanders Ecumenical study and workgroup.

-In 2007 He completed his Doctoral thesis at Birmingham University on 'The Ecumenical Nature of Charismatic Renewal.'
+In 2007 He completed his Doctoral thesis at Birmingham University on 'The Ecumenical Significance of the Charismatic Movement with special reference to the Roman Catholic Charismatic Renewal.'

 He retired to Cambridgeshire in 2012 but still assists with locum ministry in the Diocese in Europe, and helps on Huntingdon and St. Neots Methodist Circuit.
-His book '10 Churches 3 Crises 1 God' (Amazon 2021) includes more detailed accounts of the ecumenical projects mentioned above.
+His ecumenical hopes are still intact!